marticliment/UniGetUI/CONTRIBUTING.md

    - Example: `SYSTEM_DEFAULT_LOCALE = "ca-ES"`
  - Please specify, when possible, variable data types and function return types.
 More info [here](https://python.plainenglish.io/specifying-data-types-in-python-c182fda3bf43)
  - Try to add spaces and empty newlines to make code more human readable.
+ -
+## Commits:
+ - Commits must include only changes on one feature or section of the code.
+Let's say, you have fixed an issue regarding localisation and added a new entry in the settings section to change update frequency, those two cyhanges must be committed separately.
+ - The code in each commit should be executable.
+Please do not leave work unfinished across commits, or, if it is needed, let the code be executed without errors.